- 17/04/21 Still Closed.

 - Sadly the beach is currently closed due to storm damage.

 Unfortunately the usual beach access has been damaged and cordoned off due to storm Emma and the severe snow and ice in March 2018.
-The protective surface on a section of the cliff suffered extensive damage so access prohibited until the area is made safe.
-However it can still be easily accessed at low tide from Livermead or by kayak.
+The protective surface on a section of the cliff suffered extensive damage so access is prohibited until the area is made safe.
+However it can still be easily accessed at low tide from Livermead or by kayak or by squeezing past the barrier.
+Obviously if you do go on the beach, you do so at your own risk.

 There doesn’t seem to be a definite reason for the name’ Institute’.
 There are a few suggestions.
 One possibility is that ‘institute’ is a term associated with the priesthood.
 Institute Beach is the location of Torquay’s original medieval harbour, which served Torre Abbey – you can still see the remnants of the harbour at low tide.